san99tiago/aws-multi-agent-fsi-workshop/content/03-workshop/04-task-2-create-new-agent/index.en.md

 Proceed to fill the details as follow:

 - Name: `assistant-agent` (or any similar name)
-- Check: Create and use a new service role
+- IAM Permissions: Use an existing service role `fsi-multi-agents-bedrock-agent-role`

+::alert[For production-grade agents, use different roles and each with least privilege permissions]{header="Important consideration!" type="warning"}

 - Model: `Nova Pro - 1.0 - On-demand"
 - Instructions: